luizbgomide/EclipsePhase2e-ptbr/src/18/22-titan-machines-and-minions.md

 ---

 - **Note:** Many variants of headhunters exist, GMs should adjust weaponry and stats as they see fit
-- **Seeker Variant:** Carries a single-use HEAP seeker minimissile; 65, DV 4d10 + 12, Range 150, armor-piercing, knockdown, no close; may fabricate a new missile in 30 minutes
+- **Seeker Variant:** Carries a single-use HEAP seeker minimissile; 65, DV 4d10 + 12, Range 150, Armor-Piercing, knockdown, no close; may fabricate a new missile in 30 minutes

 </blockquote>